-The music curriculum is delivered through the activities of Performing, Listening, Appraising and Composing (as set out in the Charanga scheme of work which we follow).
+The music curriculum is delivered through the activities of Performing, Listening, Appraising and Composing (as set out in the Charanga Model Music Scheme of work which we follow).
 The Music scheme of work provides a balanced programme that ensures all pupils follow a clear sequence of lessons with progression evident throughout each year group.

-All pupils in Year 4 learn the trombone which is loaned to them by the Barnsley Music Services.
-This gives children gives the opportunity to perform in a variety of ensemble settings as well as develop a new skill through learning to play the trombone.
+All pupils in Year 4 learn the recorder.
+This gives children gives the opportunity to perform in a variety of ensemble settings as well as develop a new skill through learning to play the recorder.
 We take part in the Barnsley Music festival each summer term and invite parents to come along to watch the children perform.